-Asus India sent a board to take a look at: Asus 990FX Sabertooth!
+Asus India sent a motherboard to take a look at Asus 990FX Sabertooth!

 Apologies: This is not a review.
 The only processor we have for testing was 550BE and we needed something that we can evaluate the board properly.
 Despite efforts taken to contact AMD India directly (and through some people) ended with no reply, I’ll just put these up.

 The board comes with 4 SATA 6Gb/s cables for your SATA 3 Hard drives, an SLI connector, I/O panel, Q- Connectors, the usual driver+ utility disc, a motherboard manual and a Certificate of reliability.

 The board comes with the latest 990FX/SB950 AMD Chipset.

 Sabertooth series is emphasized on TUF CeraM!X Heatsink, TUF Thermal Radar, DIGI+ VRM, TUF Components and ESP.
 The MOSFET/NorthBridge/SouthBridge since is coated with Ceram!x.

 The Bord comes with 8+2 Phase with Digi+ VRM and alloy chokes with solid capacitors.
 All AM3+ Boards will sport a black socket to differentiate from the older AM2/AM2+/AM3 sockets.
 Also, boards will use a 2 piece bracket for the CPU coolers.
 There are 2x 4 PIN CPU fan headers on top- really smart implementation, especially since most of the users will end up using heatsinks with dual fans.
 You will also see 2 more 4 pin Chassis fan header next to the Northbridge.